December 18, 2014

 Given the state of economic affairs over the past few years, most job seekers don’t fit the classic picture of a “stable” work history at a single employer the way they once did.

-I recently sat down with Jacquelyn Smith of Forbes.com to discuss ways of dealing with a not-so-perfect career history for what to do when your resume looks like bad news, reiterating that problematic job situations can often be overcome with just a few key changes to your resume.
+I recently sat down with Jacquelyn Smith of Forbes.com to discuss ways of dealing with a not so perfect career history and what to do when your resume looks like bad news, reiterating that problematic job situations can often be overcome with just a few key changes to your resume.